-In this section, we present the PEFT-Ref framework in diagrammatic form (Section~\ref{sec:ref-arch}), and in terms of the typological properties it defines (Section~\ref{sec:typology}).
-In combination, reference architecture and properties are intended to fully capture differences and similarities between different PEFT techniques, as a basis for understanding the causes for their relative strenghts and weaknesses, and informing techniques selection and development.
+In this section, we present the PEFT-Ref in diagrammatic form (Section~\ref{sec:ref-arch}), and in terms of the typological properties it defines (Section~\ref{sec:typology}).
+In combination, reference architecture and properties are intended to fully capture differences and similarities between different PEFT techniques, as a basis for understanding the causes for their relative strengths and weaknesses, and informing technique selection and development.

-We use the framework to characterise seven leading PEFT techniques in terms of their structural properties, and how they individually interact with the standard architecture, in Section~\ref{section:peft-techniques}.